anapdh/ror-capstoneproject/README.md

     - List of people who follow this user (only if there are any followers).

 7. *Additional feature*:
     - Users can upload a profile picture and cover image from their computer when signing up or when editing the account.
-When not uploading in Sign Up, a default profile picture and cover image will show up (the feature still needs improvements with an s3 server since Heroku discards images when refreshing Dinos).
+When not uploading in Sign Up, a default profile picture and cover image will show up.
+    - Users can like and dislike opinions.

 ## Built With